← All posts

 Most wasted ad spend starts with keyword match types, because match types control how loosely Google is allowed to interpret what someone typed.
 Broad match casts the widest net and will happily spend your budget on searches that are only distantly related to what you sell.
 Phrase and exact match tighten the aperture so your ad shows for intent that actually maps to your offer.

-The goal is not to pick one match type and never touch it again.
-It is to start tight where intent is clear, then expand deliberately while watching what the new traffic does once it lands.
-A keyword that drives a hundred clicks and zero customers is not a keyword.
-It is a leak.
+The goal isn't to pick one match type and leave it forever.
+It's to start tight where intent is clear, then widen deliberately while watching what the new traffic actually does once it lands.
+A keyword that pulls a hundred clicks and zero customers isn't a keyword.
+It's a leak.

 The trap with broad match is that it almost always looks productive at first.
 Impressions climb, clicks climb, and the dashboard rewards you with a green arrow.
 What you cannot see in that view is the search terms report underneath, where the actual queries live.
 Pull that report and you will usually find your ad showed for things you would never have chosen to bid on: vaguely adjacent phrases, brand names of competitors you do not want to fight on, and questions from people doing research with no intention of buying anything.
 Broad match is not useless, but it is a tool for accounts that already have strong conversion data feeding the algorithm.
 Hand it the wheel before that data exists and it will spend your budget exploring instead of converting.